9 Fun Facts About Alaska

 The landscapes are stunning in Alaska.
 Copyright @ Rustic Pathways

 Overall, Alaska has a huge amount of land, stretching across 663,300 square miles.
 That’s larger than Texas, California and Montana combined.
-The landscape is home to a large variety of wildlife, including bears, moose, humpback whales and sea otters.
+The landscape is home to a large variety of wildlife, including bears, moose, and humpback whales.

 Another unique aspect of its geography is that the state capital of Juneau is inaccessible by road.
 This is because a large icefield separates Juneau from British Columbia.
-Visitors need to get to the city by sea or air.
+If you want to visit, you can only get there by sea or air.

-Fun Fact About Alaska #2: The Klondike Gold Rush brought many fortune seekers to the state.
+2. The Klondike Gold Rush brought many fortune seekers to the state

 The Klondike gold rush brought scores of people to the Yukon territory in Alaska from 1896 to 1899.
 Before this time, the United States was criticized for purchasing Alaska from Russia in 1867 for 7.2 million dollars.